Promoting Generalization for Exact Solvers via Adversarial Instance Augmentation: Acknowledgment

-\begin{IEEEbiography}[{ }]{Xijun Li} is a senior researcher of HUAWEI Noah’s Ark Lab.
-Before that, he has received M.Sc. degree from Shanghai Jiao Tong University, P.R.
-China, in 2018.
-He is working towards his Ph.D. degree in the University of Science and Technology of China (HUAWEI-USTC Joint Ph.D.
-Program) under the supervision of Prof. Jie Wang.
-He has published 10+ papers on top peer-reviewed conferences and journals (such as ICLR, KDD, ICDE, SIGMOD, DAC, CIKM, ICDCS, TCYB, etc.) and applied/published 12 patents (first author in 6 patents) with Noah’s Ark Lab.
-And he has won the championship of student learderboard in Dual Track of NeurIPS’21 ML4CO Competition.
-His recent research interests focus on Mathematical Programming Solver, Learning to Optimization (L2O) and Machine Learning for Computer System (ML4CS). \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Xijun Li} is an assistant professor in Shanghai Jiao Tong University and a faculty member of the Shanghai Key Labraotry of Scalable Computing and Systems.
+Previously, he has served as a princinpal researcher in Huawei Noah’s Ark Lab between 2018 and 2024.
+He has received his Ph.D. degree from the University of Science and Technology of China in March 2024 (HUAWEI-USTC Joint Ph.D.
+Program).
+He has published 30+ papers on top peer-reviewed conferences and journals (such as TPAMI, NeurIPS, ICLR, ICML, KDD, ICDE, SIGMOD, DAC, etc.) and served as Area Chair (AC) in top-tier AI conferences (such as ICLR and NeurIPS).
+His recent research interests focus on Learning to Optimization (L2O) and Large Language Model for Optimization/Reasoning.
+Last but not least, he was one of core developers of the Huawei Cloud OptVerse AI Solver and Huawei Pangu Large Language Models. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Yongdong Zhang} received the Ph.D. degree in electronic engineering from Tianjin University, Tianjin, China, in 2002.
+\begin{IEEEbiography}[{ }]{Yongdong Zhang} (Senior Member of IEEE) received the Ph.D. degree in electronic engineering from Tianjin University, Tianjin, China, in 2002.
 He is currently a Professor at the University of Science and Technology of China.
 He has authored more than 100 refereed journal articles and conference papers.
 His current research interests include multimedia content analysis and understanding, multimedia content security, video encoding, and streaming media technology.
 He serves as an Editorial Board Member of Multimedia Systems journal and Neurocomputing.
-He was the recipient of the Best Paper Award in PCM 2013, ICIMCS 2013, and ICME 2010, and the Best Paper Candidate in ICME 2011.
-He is a Senior Member of IEEE. \end{IEEEbiography}
+He was the recipient of the Best Paper Award in PCM 2013, ICIMCS 2013, and ICME 2010, and the Best Paper Candidate in ICME 2011. \end{IEEEbiography}